aniketdhole07/web/_posts/2021-9-25-healthainess.md

 date: September 2021
 date_display: "September 2021"
 featured_image: '/images/healthai.png'
-excerpt: HealtAIness helps users to exercise and train for health and fitness using 3D Spatial Camera for pose estimation.
+excerpt: HealtAIness helps users to exercise and train for health and fitness using 3D Spatial Camera for pose estimation using DepthAI Framework.

 ---